He likes to find unique stories about people, places, and things happening in the world.

 Anyone who enjoys seeing military equipment and memorabilia will want to see a very special park in Buffalo.
-At one time, it was known as the Buffalo Naval and Servicemen's Park.
+At one time it was known as the Buffalo Naval and Servicemen's Park.
 Today, it is called the Buffalo and Erie County Naval & Military Park.
 It is a unique military museum located on the shore of Lake Erie in the city of Buffalo, New York.
 When visiting here, it's possible to see the USS Little Rock, which is a Cleveland-class cruiser.
 There is also the USS The Sullivans.
 It is a Fletcher-class destroyer.
 The USS Croaker is also available for viewing.
 This is a Gato-class submarine.
 People who go to this military park can also see a variety of combat aircraft, helicopters, tanks, naval patrol boats, and more.

 Construction of the Erie County Naval & Military Park began in 1977.
 It was opened for public use on July 4, 1979.
 The USS Fletcher, USS Little Rock, as well as USS The Sullivans, were part of the original displays.
 The submarine USS Croaker became part of the park in 1988.
 It had to undergo a refit in 1989 before it was ready to be toured.
 In 2003, the submarine and ships were relocated at the base of Main and Pearl Streets.
 A museum has been added as well as the Liberty Hound restaurant, which started operating in 2012.

 People who go to this military park will also be able to see a number of military vehicles as well as aircraft.
 One of the popular attractions is the one-man helicopter known as the Gyrodyne X-Ron 1 Rotorcycle.
 It was used by the US Marine Corps during the 1950s and 1960s.
 There is a tank that was used during the Korean war called the Army M41 Walker Bulldog tank.
 An armored personnel carrier called the Marine M-84 is also on display.
-The UH-1 Huey helicopter flown is Vietnam is available to be seen.
+The UH-1 Huey helicopter flown in Vietnam is available to be seen.
 There is also an Air Force F-101 Voodoo aircraft that was used by a nearby Air National Guard Unit.
 A Fast Patrol Boat that was utilized by the Navy during the Vietnam War is available for viewing.
-Other aircraft such as the USAAF P-39 and a Navy FJ Fury jet are on display.
+Other aircrafts such as the USAAF P-39 and a Navy FJ Fury jet are on display.
 The rudder and sail from the submarine USS Boston are also located in the park.